ConceptCodes/langgraph-scratchpad-js/README.md

 [Research Agent](src/research/README.md) - A research agent that can help you find information on a specific topic.
 It can search for articles, summarize them, and provide you with a concise report.

 [Podcast Agent](src/podcast/README.md) - A podcast agent that can generate a entire podcast episode based on given source material.

+[Order Entry Agent](src/order-entry/README.md) - An order entry agent that can help you place a fast food order.
+It can take your order, suggest items, and provide you with a summary of your order.